apache/bookkeeper/site/docs/latest/getting-started/concepts.md

 ## Metadata storage

-BookKeeper requires a metadata storage service to store information related to [ledgers](#ledgers) and available bookies.
-BookKeeper currently uses [ZooKeeper](https://zookeeper.apache.org) for this and other tasks.
+The BookKeeper metadata store maintains all the metadata of the BookKeeper cluster, such as [ledger](#ledgers) metadata, available bookies, and so on.
+Currently, BookKeeper uses [ZooKeeper](https://zookeeper.apache.org) for metadata storage.

 ## Data management in bookies